 1. Security

-Safety should be your number one priority when choosing toys for 2-year-olds.
-Make sure that toys do not have small parts that could be swallowed, sharp edges or toxic materials.
-We know that it can be tempting to buy cheap toys, but 90% of these items do not have any quality control or certification , which only brands that invest in research and strict quality controls have.
-Several international studies have reported the toxicity of toys of dubious origin.
+Safety should be the number one priority when choosing toys for 2-year-olds.
+Make sure toys don't have small parts that could be swallowed, sharp edges, or toxic materials.
+We know it can be tempting to buy cheap toys, but 90% of these items lack any quality control or certification , which only brands that invest in research and strict quality controls have.
+Several international studies have reported toxicity in toys of dubious origin.

 2. Cognitive Stimulation